priyadarshi/Applozic-Chat-SDK-Documentation/README.md

  notificationIconLink : 'YOUR WEB APP LOGO'            // required for desktop notification (optional)
 ```

-**Note** : desktopNotification support only for chrome browser, notificationIconLink will be display in desktop notifications
+**Note** : desktopNotification support only for chrome browser, notificationIconLink will be display in desktop notification

-Step 4: Some additional options which you can configure while plugin initialization in Step 3 :
+Step 4: Some additional options which you can configure while plugin initialization in Step 3 :-

 ```
  1) onInit : 'PASS_YOUR_FUNCTION_NAME_HERE'                               // Type - FUNCTION (optional)